All Episodes

 I understand that wholeheartedly.

-Well, you know, if you look at the East Bloc, people who live in Eastern Europe and people who are still very much communist-oriented people in the former Soviet states, they saw a great deal of comfort in knowing that the state was protecting them.
+Well, you know, if you look at the East Bloc, people who live in Eastern Europe and people who are still very much communist-oriented people in the former Soviet states, you know, they saw a great deal of comfort in knowing that the state was protecting them.

 Yeah.

-I personally am not necessarily in favor of it.
+And I personally am not necessarily in favor of it.

 Please understand that, too.

-Personally, you're not in favor of it?
+Personally, you're not in favor of it.

-You're arguing the case for it, though.
+Personally, you're arguing the case for it, though.

-Or I don't trust him.
+Or I don't trust them.

-Well, I go back to your earlier statement.
+But I go back to your earlier statement.

 Yeah, I think so.